St. Mary Cathedral Basilica (Galveston, Texas): 1950 to present

 St. Mary Cathedral was named a Texas state historic landmark in 1968 and a national historic landmark in 1973.
-In 1979, in recognition of the cathedral's importance to the community and the state of Texas, as well as the historical impact it had on Catholicism in the state of Texas, Pope John Paul II elevated St. Mary Cathedral to the status of a minor basilica.
+In 1979, Pope John Paul II elevated St. Mary Cathedral to the status of a minor basilica.
+It was now called St. Mary Cathedral Basilica.
+In December 2004, Pope John Paul II raised the Diocese of Galveston-Houston to the Archdiocese of Galveston-Houston, with Joseph Fiorenza as its first archbishop.